Image 🖼️

 header 1 transparency color.
 Only lower 4 bits are used

-header BPP * 2 color palette, with 1 nibble (4 bits) per color
+header BPP * 2 palette swaps, with 1 nibble (4 bits) per color

 body width * height * BPP / 8 image body (rest of the image)